portdebarcelona/OpenInfoAPI-Ports/docs/CatalogueIntroduction.md

 ![Ship calls](https://github.com/portdebarcelona/OpenInfoAPI-Ports/blob/develop/docs/images/ShipCalls.png?raw=true)

-Information about vessel's voyages in the port is particularly useful for planning logistic operations, but it can also be useful for acompanying or waiting people that will depart or arrive by ferry or cruise.
+Information about vessel's voyages in the port is particularly useful for planning logistic operations, but it can also be useful for accompanying or waiting people that will depart or arrive by ferry or cruise.

-This domain reffers to all available information about vessels and their voyages within the port, such as their port calls or their voyages, including their stay number and the information about the vessel, such as IMO, lenght, tonnage, .
+This domain refers to all available information about vessels and their voyages within the port, such as their port calls or their voyages, including their stay number and the information about the vessel, such as IMO, length, tonnage, .

 Possible APIs:
 - **Ships Arrival Forecasts**.
-Forecast of ships that will arrive at a port in a given period of time.
+Forecast of ships that will arrive at a port in each period of time.
-  - Request parameters: period of time, type of vessel,...
+  - Request parameters: period of time, type of vessel, ...
-  - Data included in the response: IMO number, ship name, ETA (Estimated time of arrival), previous port of call,...
+  - Data included in the response: IMO number, ship name, ETA (Estimated time of arrival), previous port of call, ...

 - **Vessels in port**.
 Vessels that are anchored/moored in the port.
   - Request parameters: none.
-  - Data included in the response: IMO number, ship name, ATA (Actual time of arrival), ETD (Estimated Time of Departure), mooring quay, previous port of call,...
+  - Data included in the response: IMO number, ship name, ATA (Actual time of arrival), ETD (Estimated Time of Departure), mooring quay, previous port of call, ...

 - **Ships Departures** Vessels that have sailed up or are sailing up today.
   - Request parameters: none.
-  - Data included in the response: IMO number, ship name, ATD (Actual Time of Departure) or ETD (Estimated Time of Departure), mooring quay, next port of call,...
+  - Data included in the response: IMO number, ship name, ATD (Actual Time of Departure) or ETD (Estimated Time of Departure), mooring quay, next port of call, ...

 - **Ships Arrivals** Vessels that has arrived or will arrive at a port today.
   - Request parameters: none.
-  - Data included in the response: IMO number, ship name, ATA (Actual Time of Arrival) or ETA (Estimated time of arrival), previous port of call,...
+  - Data included in the response: IMO number, ship name, ATA (Actual Time of Arrival) or ETA (Estimated time of arrival), previous port of call, ...

-- **Ships Aproximation Manouvres**: Aproximation manouvres of ships to the port.
-Vessels that have initiated their approximation manouvres.
+- **Ships Approximation Manoeuvres**: Approximation manoeuvres of ships to the port.
+Vessels that have initiated their approximation manoeuvres.
   - Request parameters: none.
-  - Data included in the response: IMO number, ship name, ETA (Estimated time of arrival), type of vessel, previous port of call,...
+  - Data included in the response: IMO number, ship name, ETA (Estimated time of arrival), type of vessel, previous port of call, ...

 - **Ferries Arrivals**: Ferries that has arrived or will arrive at a port today.
   - Request parameters: none.
-  - Data included in the response: ship name, ferry operator, ATA (Actual Time of Arrival) or ETA (Estimated time of arrival), previous port of call,...
+  - Data included in the response: ship name, ferry operator, ATA (Actual Time of Arrival) or ETA (Estimated time of arrival), previous port of call, ...

 - **Ferries Departures**: Ferries that have sailed up or are sailing up today.
   - Request parameters: none.
-  - Data included in the response: ship name, ferry operator, ATD (Actual Time of Departure) or ETD (Estimated Time of Departure), mooring quay, next port of call,...
+  - Data included in the response: ship name, ferry operator, ATD (Actual Time of Departure) or ETD (Estimated Time of Departure), mooring quay, next port of call, ...

 - **Cruises Calls**: Cruise schedules.
   - Request parameters: ship name.
-  - Data included in the response: ship name, cruise line, ETA (Estimated Time of Arrival), ETD (Estimated Time of Departure), cruise terminal,...
+  - Data included in the response: ship name, cruise line, ETA (Estimated Time of Arrival), ETD (Estimated Time of Departure), cruise terminal, ...